Khalid Abdalla: Personal life

 In 2011 Abdalla became one of the founding members of the Mosireen Collective in Cairo: a group of revolutionary filmmakers and activists dedicated to supporting citizen media across Egypt in the wake of Mubarak's fall.
-Mosireen films the ongoing revolution, publishes videos that challenge state media narratives, provides trainings and equipment and screenings and holds an extensive library of footage.
+Mosireen films the ongoing revolution, publishes videos that challenge state media narratives, provides training sessions and equipment and screenings and holds an extensive library of footage.
 At three months old, Mosireen became the most watched non-profit YouTube channel in Egypt of all time, and in the whole world in January 2012.

-In September 2011, Abdalla married his long-time girlfriend, Cressida Trew.
+Abdalla has been an outspoken supporter of Palestinian rights.
+In March 2025, he was invited to an interview under caution by the Metropolitan Police over his part in a pro-Palestine protest in London in January of that year, following "alleged breaches of Public Order Act conditions."
+Abdalla said that it was evidence that "the right to protest is under attack in this country."